-Show day: the dream versus the reality - Horse & Hound
+Why does show day not always go to plan?

 The dream: He loads.

 The reality: He doesn’t load.
-Well, he does eventually — but only with half your fellow liveries strategically positioned round the yard with carrots, lunge lines and buckets of food.
-And you’ve got to get on this crazy beast later – eek!
+Well, he does eventually – but only with half your fellow liveries strategically positioned round the yard with carrots, lunge lines and buckets of food.

-The dream: Your trailer-towing practice has paid off and you’re able to nimbly reverse the Ifor Williams into the tightest of parking spots at the showground.
+The dream: Your trailer-towing practice has paid off and you’re able to nimbly reverse your Ifor Williams into the tightest of parking spots at the showground.

 The reality: You have to get your dad/mate/a parking official to do it for you.
 Your hands are shaking and you’ve completely lost all sense of coordination.
 Which doesn’t bode well…